public

 If Chunk provider tick is taking a significant amount of resource, you should first try to reduce overall entity counts, then lower simulation distance; and if all else failed, reduce tracking range as a last resort.

-For a server with sufficient hardware to support it, it may be benefitial to increase entity-tracking-range for players category so players can see each other more than 48 blocks away to boost gameplay experience.
-The Value is in blocks and if you do decide to increase them, please keep it at maximum equal or below (simulation distance-1)x16.
+For a server with sufficient hardware to support it, it may be benefitial to increase entity-tracking-range higher to boost gameplay experience.
+The Value is in blocks and if you do decide to increase them, please keep it at a maximum of equal or below (simulation distance-1)x16.

 πŸ’‘